SwiftCoderJoe/Aer/config/readme.md

     "infoChannel" : "717379525708873788"

 Leave this value blank if you would like to send notifications in the channel that they happen in.
+On the left of the value is the key value.
+Do not change this from "infoChannel".
+On the right of this value, input the ID of the channel of which you would like points info messages to be sent to.
+You can get this ID by right-clicking a channel in a server.

 ### levelUpRoles